barbellfan/rustbook/README.md

 # Rust Book Examples
 This is an attempt to run all the example code from the Rust Book.

 All of the code is in separate folders.
 The first level is the chapter number, with a leading zero, like `ch02` for examples in chapter 2.
-Inside, the sub-examples are named with the chapter, and the chapter section, and then the name of the example, like `ch1_3_hello_cargo`.
+Inside, the sub-examples are named with the chapter and an ordinal, and then the name of the example, like `ch1_3_hello_cargo`.

 I use underscores instead of periods in the folder names because Rust does not like periods in folder names.